Updated: May 31

 North Coast doesn’t provide this information on their website as far as I can tell.
 They don’t mention it in their statement of faith, on their Donate Page, or anywhere else, but we do see in the notes of one particular sermon on the Widow’s Offering that they may in fact preach tithing.
 Just not as openly or clearly as many other churches.

-Here are some statements we read in the sermon notes that suggests they do in fact preach tithing:
+Here are some statements we read in the sermon notes that suggest they do in fact preach tithing:

 “Money is an instrument of worship”